James Bond (Sean Connery)

 Starred In Dr No (1962), From Russia With Love (1963), Goldfinger (1964), Thunderball (1965), You Only Live Twice (1967) and Diamonds Are Forever (1971)

-When the producers Albert R. "Cubby" Broccoli and Harry Saltzman looked for someone to play their James Bond, they had to find someone who could portray his suave, sophisticated and witty characteristics.
-After a couple of possibilities they eventually settled on one man, Connery...Sean Connery.
-Although Sean Connery's background was the complete opposite of the character he was going to portray, Broccoli, his wife and Saltzman all came to the conclusion that Sean Connery was James Bond.
+When the producers Albert R. 'Cubby' Broccoli and Harry Saltzman looked for someone to play the character of James Bond, they had to find someone who could portray his suave, sophisticated and witty characteristics.
+After a couple of possibilities they eventually settled on Sean Connery.
+Although his background was the complete opposite of the character he was going to portray, Broccoli, his wife and Saltzman all came to the conclusion that Sean Connery was the correct choice.
 This established himself in the film industry as James Bond, a reputation that would continue until You Only Live Twice in 1967.

-Connery's way of playing James Bond does have a "dark side" as well.
-After Bond is involved in a nasty fight at the beginning of Goldfinger, the man he is fighting falls into a bath full of water.
+Connery's way of playing James Bond does have a 'dark side' as well however.
+During his fight with Capungo in the film, Bond throws him into a bath full of water.
 Before he can grab Bond's gun hung up on the wall, 007 throws an electric lamp into the bath.
-Bond then calmly walks out the room commenting "Shocking, positively shocking".
-Another example is in Dr. No when Professor Dent shoots what he thinks is 007 in bed.
-After failing, and learning of his plans, Bond takes pleasure in shooting Dent three times with a silencer.
+He then calmly walks out the room commenting "Shocking, positively shocking".
+Another example is in Dr No when Professor R. J. Dent shoots what he thinks is Bond in bed.
+After realising he has been fooled, Bond decides to interrogate the professor.
+After learning all he knows, he takes pleasure in shooting Dent three times with a silencer.